HuiZeng/Grid-Anchor-based-Image-Cropping/README.md

 #### A pytorch evaluation code can be downloaded [here](https://drive.google.com/open?id=1owO_je8fHyiEHeZFup2EqxgxvoeYWBPq), which may obtain slightly different results of the Matlab version.

+The pytorch code has been updated at 2019/5/5 with bugs fixed.

 ### Citation
 ```
 @inproceedings{zhang2019deep,